TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/File/Properties/Allowed.rst

 ..  versionadded:: 12.4.14
-    Due to a bug, the array notation only properly works since TYPO3 v12.4.1 (and 13.1.0) and upwards.
+    Due to a bug, the array notation only properly works since TYPO3 v12.4.1 and upwards.
 Use the string notation for earlier versions instead.